Home

 I started a teacher read aloud of Wonder by R.J.
 Palacio on day 1!

-This has been such a breitling great classroom community building experience.
+This has been such a great classroom community building experience.

 Not only do I get a chance to model fluent reading and how I think while I am reading, but this book has also prompted my students to ask good questions, notice details, make inferences, and start discussions.